Aventus-Network-Services/avn-node/pallet_contribution_template.md

 ### Dispatchable Functions

-A list of the dispatachable functions in the pallet.
+A list of the dispatchable functions in the pallet.

 ## AvN Pallet Dependencies